afombravo/2FAST2Q/README.md

 Obtain the .csv file with the sgRNAs like in step 1 of the previous instructions.
 (Optional, only required when running in Counting mode)

 # 2.
-Download the crispery Python3 module using pip install:
+Download the 2FAST2Q Python3 module using pip install:
-`pip install crispery`.
+`pip install 2FAST2Q`.

 # 3. For starting the graphical interface mode:
-type `python -m crispery`
+type `python -m 2FAST2Q`

 # 3.1 For starting the non-graphical interface mode:
-type `python -m crispery -c --s "c/path/seqfiledir" --g "c/path/sgrna.csv" --o "c/path/outputfolder" --se ".fastq.gz"`
+type `python -m 2FAST2Q -c --s "c/path/seqfiledir" --g "c/path/sgrna.csv" --o "c/path/outputfolder" --se ".fastq.gz"`

 There are also several optional parameters.
 For their description and input type.
 A more indepth description is provided below:

-`python -m crispery -h`
+`python -m 2FAST2Q -h`

  `-h, --help  show this help message and exit `